NASW Standards for School Social Work Services

 Salaries and job classifications of school social workers should be commensurate with their education, experience, and responsibilities and be comparable to similarly qualified specialized instructional support personnel employed by the local education agency.

 “School social worker” is the position title that correctly identifies the educational background, profession, and function of a social worker employed by a local education agency.
-Other titles, such as “attendance officer,” “pupil personnel worker,” “home and school visitor,” “home–school coordinator,” “visiting teacher,”
+Other titles—such as “attendance officer,” “pupil personnel worker,” “home and school visitor,” “home–school coordinator,” “visiting teacher,” “family collaborative worker,” “family specialist,” or “home family specialist”—project incomplete and misleading notions of school social workers’ qualifications and functions and shall not be used.

 Roles of State Education Agencies/ Credentialing/ Licensing Boards

-State departments of education or other state entities that license or certify educational personnel should regulate school social
+State departments of education or other state entities that license or certify educational personnel should regulate school social work practice.
+Social work boards also regulate social work practice in each state.
+School social workers shall familiarize themselves with regulations and statutes that govern them.

-State departments should support a state consultant position to oversee quality assurance of school social work practice.
+State departments of education should support a state consultant position to oversee quality assurance of school social work practice.
 A state consultant should have an MSW degree, have direct experience as a school social worker, and be knowledgeable about current trends in school social work practice and policy.
-The state consultant should work closely with state, regional and national professional organizations that support school social work practice and are knowledgeable about the field of school social work.
+The state consultant should work closely with state, regional, and national professional organizations that support school social work practice and are knowledgeable about the field of school social work.

 Roles of Local Education Agencies